gausec/KingRailPopGen/analyses/Genome_Mapping/README.md

 ```
 for file in *.sam; do base=$(basename "$file" .sam); samtools view -bS -@ 8 $file > BAM/${base}.bam; done
 ```
+*Note: to save time, pipe the mapped output directly to samtools to convert to a bam file to save time.*

 ---
 #### 4. Arrange the aligned reads in the BAM files based on their coordinates in the reference genome (This is called sorting)